sakshamaggarwal/Basic_Spanish/README.md

+# Android Application
-Android Application to learn and understand Spanish language by translating into English language created in Android Stduio
+Android Application to learn and understand Spanish language by translating into English language created in Android Stduio.